 As a cooperative professor of International Financial Management, I find many of my students initially confused by the indirect and direct quotes of foreign exchange.
 It does not help that most textbooks introduce this very practical concept in theoretical examples that contribute to the bewilderment, and others get the formulas incorrect.

-The idea itself is straightforward.
+The idea itself is pretty straightforward.

 - Chinese Renminbi, aka Chinese Yuan (RMB or CNY)